• Skip to primary navigation

 6. Walking West Linn: Rosemont Summit to Oregon City (2.5 miles each way) (Map)

 Do you live in one of the beautiful West Linn neighborhoods bordering Rosemont Road?
 Have you ever wondered if it’s possible to WALK to Oregon City, on mostly well maintained sidewalks?
 Wonder no more.
 It’s only 2.5 miles, mostly downhill.
 Totally doable.
+(But of coarse it’s all UPHILL trekking back to Rosemont Road.)
 And there are several route extensions if you want to make a complete day of it.

 This walk includes the Mcloughlin Promenade high above the river with spectacular views, as well as an extended route through downtown Main Street for coffee, eats, and shopping.